callistoAshley/yuri-jam24/dev-stuff/obsidian/The Angels.md

 the angels were protecting humanity from something and people lived in large colonies the entity they were being protected from was the sun? halos emitted a kind of cloud that protected people from the sun

+earth slowly freezing and the angels keeping it warm?